 In every duty, I have to struggle with ignorance.
-I thought I knew a lot about nursing, now I finally realized that our lessons in college were only but a bird’s eye view of what truly nursing is.
+I thought I knew a lot about nursing, and now I finally realized that our lessons in college were only but a bird’s eye view of what truly nursing is.
 And even how much I study, there are so many medications, medical conditions, and nursing interventions that I still don’t know.

-Despite the fact that nurses are sometimes mocked and disdained, you know in yourself that a simple thank you can melt all those hatred away.
+Even though nurses are sometimes mocked and disdained, you know in yourself that a simple thank you can melt all those hatreds away.
 You witness how life ends and how life begins.
 You hold someone’s hand when they breathe their last.
-You hear the most sincere prayers in death beds and you witness real life dramas happening inside the hospital walls.
+You hear the most sincere prayers in death beds, and you witness real-life dramas happening inside the hospital walls.